Vercel vs Netlify: Battle of the Composable Web platforms

 Other differences include the number of add-ons, extensions, and integrations the platforms offer.
 And here, Netlify is a clear winner as it offers more of such things.
 What’s better, most of them are available on the free tier.

 Vercel’s clients can integrate third-party services via APIs to replace the missing functionality.
 While it’s doable, it’s still handier to operate the features native to your deployment pipeline.
+However Vercel has introduced a lot of new features in the recent years that are up to par with Netlify, some of which are better (such as Analytics and Real-time performance monitoring).

 Now let’s proceed to the feature-by-feature comparison.